-Who must comply with MTD for VAT
+When a business must comply with MTD for VAT

-VAT registered businesses with 'VATable' turnover above the VAT registration threshold (frozen at £85,000 until 31 March 2022) for the last 12 months need to comply with the MTD for VAT rules.
-VAT registered businesses with turnover under the VAT registration threshold are automatically exempt from MTD for VAT until April 2022, but they can voluntarily join the MTD regime in advance.
+VAT registered businesses with 'VATable' turnover above the VAT registration threshold (frozen at £85,000 until 31 March 2024) for the last 12 months need to comply with the MTD for VAT rules.
+VAT registered businesses with turnover under the VAT registration threshold will be required to comply with the MTD for VAT rules from the first VAT period that starts on or after 1 April 2022.

-VATable turnover includes all sales which carry VAT at the standard (20%), reduced (5%) or zero rate.
+VATable turnover includes all sales which carry VAT at the standard (20%), reduced rates (12.5% or 5%) or zero rate.
 Sales of goods or services which are outside the scope of VAT or are exempt from VAT are not counted within this turnover test.